nicolasjafelle/SherlockNavigationDrawer/README.md

 SherlockNavigationDrawer is the implementation of the latest Google UX component, Navigation Drawer.
 It should work exactly as Google Drive plus!!
 It works with ActionBarSherlock and devices with pre HC.

-VERY IMPORTANT 1: This project works with ActionBarSherlock (ABS) please download and use it as an Android library or by maven.<br>
+<b>VERY IMPORTANT 1:</b> This project works with ActionBarSherlock (ABS) please download and use it as usual.<br>
-VERY IMPORTANT 2: Remember to update the android-support-v4.jar to the latest version (minimum required revision 13).
+<b>VERY IMPORTANT 2:</b> Remember to update the android-support-v4.jar to the latest version (minimum required revision 13).

 Developed By
 ============